The first On-Device Vector Database: ObjectBox 4.0

 Includes a comparison matrix of vector database options like Pinecone, Milvus, Vespa, Vald, Chroma, Marqo AI, Weaviate, and Qdrant

-With 350M+ USD invested in AI / vector databases in the last months, one thing is clear: The vector database market is hot 🔥 Everyone, not just investors, is interested in the booming AI market.
-While AI applications have dominated the news for quite some time, the infrastructure software that supports these applications, such as vector databases, is finally gaining attention too.
+Of courese, everyone, not just investors, is interested in the booming AI market.
+While AI applications have dominated the news for quite some time, the infrastructure software that supports these applications, such as vector databases, has finally gained more spotlight.
 In the following, we’ll have a look at why vector databases are gaining attention and compare current vector database alternatives.

 What is a vector database?